-Vinícius Cortez, the founder of Cortez Productions and their first title Darkness Paradox, gave a sneak peek into the game concept, visuals, mechanics, and storyline.
+Vinícius Cortez, the founder of Cortez Productions and Darkness Paradox, gave a sneak peek into the game concept, visuals, mechanics, and storyline.

 80lv: First of all, could you introduce your studio to us?
 Where are you based and what interesting projects have you worked on previously?